AdamMescher/introduction-to-node.js/CheckForUnderstanding.md

 ## Check For Understanding - Research on Your Own

 1. What type of information is included in the header of a request?
-- They define the operating parameters of an HTTP transaction.
+- Information that defines the operating parameters of an HTTP transaction.
 - Examples of HTTP header information includes:
   * RESTful method
   * URI